Division of Student Success

 New Student Orientation

 Orientation facilitates the transition of new students into the University at Albany by preparing them for educational opportunities and social responsibilities; integrating them into the intellectual, cultural, and social climate of the University; and introducing parents and families to appropriate support resources.
-Students entering the University as newly matriculated freshmen or transfers for the fall semester are invited to participate in a Summer Planning Conference.
-Transfers attend a one-day program, while freshmen attend a two-day program that includes a one-night stay in a Residence Hall.
-Summer Planning Conference programs include presentations by University administrators, small group discussions, and an opportunity to meet with advisors and/or representatives in academic departments to finalize fall semester classes.
+Students entering the University as newly matriculated freshmen or transfers for the fall semester are invited to participate in a Summer Orientation Program.
+Transfers attend a one-day program, while freshmen attend a two-day program that includes a one-night stay in a residence hall.
+Summer Orientation Programs include presentations by University administrators, small group discussions, and an opportunity to meet with advisors and/or representatives in academic departments to finalize fall semester classes.
 Information sessions for parents of new students are offered concurrently with freshman programs and transfer programs.
-Students who are unable to attend a Summer Planning Conference attend an orientation program prior to the start of classes in the fall.
-All freshmen and transfer students also attend the Great Dane Beginnings program in the fall prior to the beginning of classes.
+Students who are unable to attend a Summer Orientation Program will attend an orientation program prior to the start of classes in the fall.
+All freshmen and transfer students also attend Great Dane Beginnings Opening Weekend programs in the fall prior to the beginning of classes.
 For new students enrolling in the spring semester, an orientation program also occurs prior to the start of that semester.

 Note: International Students and students accepted into the Educational Opportunities Program (EOP) attend Orientation programs that are offered through those offices.
 More information can be found at http://www.albany.edu/isss/ and at http://www.albany.edu/eop/.

-Parent involvement at the University at Albany is fostered through various programs and services coordinated by the University's Parent Liaison.
-The Parent Liaison assists families with their student’s transition from high school to college, as well as with their college experience through graduation.
-Programs and services include individual parent advisement, the Parents Council website, electronic communications, and the coordination of events during Parents Weekend.
-Parent services are available through the Department of Residential Life located in the basement of Eastman Tower on State Quadrangle (518) 442-5875 or email@example.com or www.albany.edu/parents.
+Family involvement at the University at Albany is fostered through various programs and services coordinated by the Director of New Student Programs.
+New Student Programs assists families with their student’s transition from high school to college, as well as with their college experience through graduation.
+Programs and services include individual parent advisement, Family website, electronic communications, and the coordination of events during Parents Weekend.
+Family services are available through the Department of Residential Life located in the basement of Eastman Tower on State Quadrangle (518) 442-5875 or email@example.com or www.albany.edu/parents.

 University Health Center

 The University Health Center (UHC) is the primary health care facility for registered students.
 Services include General Medical Clinic, Women’s Health Clinic, Immunization Clinic, Self-Help Center (where over-the-counter medications can be obtained at no cost), psychiatric services, and an on-site pharmacy.
 The UHC is open Monday – Friday and sees students by appointment.
 Appointments with a health care provider are available for registered students only and are free of charge.
-Call (518) 442-5229 to schedule an appointment.
+Call (518) 442-5229 or visit the Health Center website to schedule an appointment by phone or online.
 The UHC is located at 400 Patroon Creek Blvd.
 Suite 200, across the street from the Uptown Campus.
-Shuttle bus service is available during regular business hours from Collins Circle, and the Science Library Bus Stop.
-Shuttle schedule are available on the Parking and Mass Transit website.
+Shuttle bus service is available during regular business hours from Collins Circle and the Science Library Bus Stop.
+Shuttle schedules are available on the Parking and Mass Transit website.
 The main office telephone number is (518) 442-5454.
 Health Center requirements including immunization requirements and additional information can be found at www.albany.edu/health_center/.

 Five Quad Volunteer Ambulance Service